-You can choose from several tasting packages based on wine producing regions.
-The cellar also offers tasting of pálinka, a traditional Hungarian fruit spirit - there's a choice of 30 types of pálinka.
+You can choose from several tasting menus based on wine producing regions.
+The cellar also offers tasting of pálinka, a traditional Hungarian fruit spirit – there’s a choice of 30 types of pálinka.

 Choose a wine tasting package and book it online by paying 10% in advance.